Alec13355/EITL/src/content/blog/aws-sneezed/index.md

 ---
-title: The Brittle Web: Why Everything Broke (and Why It Didn’t Have To)
+title: The Brittle Web Why Everything Broke (and Why It Didn’t Have To) description:: The internet isn’t fragile — we just built it that way.
-subtitle: The internet isn’t fragile — we just built it that way.
+date: "2025-10-25T01:10:03.284Z"
 ---

 ### 💥 The Brittle Web: Why Everything Broke (and Why It Didn’t Have To)